UnlyEd/next-right-now/docs/_includes/installation-guide-full.md

-- This assumes you've cloned the NRN repository locally (cloning it once is enough, no need to clone it multiple times, but it may be simpler to use one clone per variant if you're trying out multiple variants locally :wink:)
+- This assumes you've cloned the NRN repository locally (cloning it once is enough, no need to clone it multiple times, but it may be simpler to use one clone per preset if you're trying out multiple presets locally :wink:)
 - This assumes you're already authenticated to Zeit (you should, if you've followed the [quick start](./quick-start), or if you're familiar with Zeit already)

 1. `cp .env.build.example .env.build` - Duplicates the `.env.build.example` as `.env.build`